 In addition, our partnership agreement contains provisions that reduce the standards to which our general partner and our directors would otherwise be held under Marshall Islands law.
-For example, our partnership agreement limits the liability and reduces the fludicarly duties of our general partner and our directors to our unitholders.
+For example, our partnership agreement limits the liability and reduces the fiduciary duties of our general partner and our directors to our unitholders.
 Our partnership agreement also restricts the remedies available to unitholders.
-By purchasing a common unit, you are treated as having agreed to the modified standard of fludiciary duties and to certain actions that may be taken by our general partner, its affiliates or our directors, all as set forth in the partnership agreement.
-Please read "Conflicts of Interest and Fiduciary Duties" for a description of the fiduciary duties that would otherwise be imposed on our general partner, its affiliates and our directors under Marshall Islands law, the material modifications of those duties contained in our part nership agreement and certain legal rights and remedies available to our unitholders under Marshall Islands law.
+By purchasing a common unit, you are treated as having agreed to the modified standard of fiduciary duties and to certain actions that may be taken by our general partner, its affiliates or our directors to rate partner have nest the certain actions of the partnership agreement.
+Please read "Conflicts of Interest and Fiduciary Duties" for a description of the fiduciary duties that would otherwise be imposed on our general partner, its affiliates and our directors under Marshall Islands law, the material modifications of those duties contained in our part nership agreement and certain legal rights and remedies available to our unitholders.